-CIWA is pleased to launch the Chinese Literacy Project in Spring of 2016 in Seattle’s Chinese Immersion Programs at Beacon Hill International School, Dearborn Park International School, and Mercer International Middle School.
+CIWA launched the Chinese Literacy Project in Spring of 2016 in Seattle’s Mandarin Dual Language Immersion Programs at Beacon Hill International School, Dearborn Park International School, and Mercer International Middle School.
 (To learn more about these schools, visit Asia Society CELIN > Seattle Mandarin Immersion Programs (2015).)

-Our goal is to create a set of resources and curriculum frameworks that will benefit these Chinese Immersion Programs, but also be shared across Washington state and the United States.
+Our goal is to create a set of resources and curriculum frameworks that will benefit these Mandarin Dual Language Immersion Programs, but also be shared across Washington state and the United States.

 Vision for Literacy